Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 I was injured while visiting or walking by a construction site.
 Who can I sue for my injuries?

 The property owner and contractors have a duty to maintain a safe environment at all times.
-If you visit or walk by a construction site and suffer from injury, you may have a valid case against the negligent property owner or any of the contractors.
+If you visit or walk by a construction site and suffer an injury, you may have a valid case against the negligent property owner or any of the contractors.

 Can I file a lawsuit against persons or entities that caused my injury even if I am collecting workers’ compensation benefits?